 R: A lot of that is feel as well, right?

-R: If I were to see the notes on the page they might not seem that different, but if I were to hear them being played, they could be considerably different.
+R: If I were to see the notes on the page they might not seem that different, but if I were to hear them being played, they could sound considerably different.

-WC: Yes.
+Will: Yes.
 Interpretation is really important.
-Its the same thing as when you’re sitting in a circle with 8 people and you’re playing that game ‘Secret’.
+It’s the same thing as when you’re sitting in a circle with 8 people and you’re playing that game ‘Secret’.
 You say your secret and pass it around.
 By the time it gets back to you, its a different story.
 Its the same thing with music.
-You and I can look at the same sheet of music, and you can say, “That note looks like its short and brief”, and I can say, “That note looks short, brief and loud.” (laughs).
+You and I can look at the same sheet of music, and you can say, “That note looks like its short and brief”, and I can say, “That note looks short, brief…and loud.” (laughs).

 R: I remember you touching on this awhile back when talking about Led Zeppelin.
-You basically said that you understood why Zeppelin never reunited, because even though someone could sit behind the kit and technically play those notes, they could never play them like John Bonham.
-You felt that the individuality John left in those notes, would no longer be present.
+You said that even though someone could sit behind the kit and technically play John Bonham’s drum notes, they could never play them like him.
+You felt that the individuality John left in those notes, wouldn’t be there.
 Is music more spiritual, or mechanical for you?

-R: Have you been doing this since you were little, or…?
+R: Have you been doing this since you were small, or…?